 Garmin has succeeded in raising the bar once again with its user-friendly and straightforward GPS watch.
 A wrist sensor allows the Forerunner 45 to record runs using GPS and serve as a fitness tracker and a heart rate monitor.
 Additionally, the Forerunner 45 tracks step taken throughout the day.

-The Forerunner 45 is a high-quality timepiece with an uncomplicated design.
+The Forerunner 45 is a high-quality Smartwatch with an uncomplicated design.
 We’d refer to it as fundamental in contrast to other, more pricey options.
 However, it comes with a few additional features that set it apart from other options while maintaining a reasonable pricing point.

 The Forerunner 45 is offered in two dimensions: the standard 45 and the 45S, which is noticeably more compact and lighter.
 In a needless display of gendering, the 45S can be purchased in either white or purple, whereas the 45 can only be purchased in either red or black.